dilner1/Connect-4/README.md

 # Design Stage:

-This version of connect four gave me inspiration on creaitng my game, although with parts that are certainly too complex for me at this stage.
+This version of connect four gave me inspiration for creating my version of the game, although with parts that are certainly too complex for me at this stage.
+The inclusion of a color indicator for the player turn prompted me to include this in various areas of my site, such as when the player enters their name, the player turn text and the color of the ok button on a winning result.

 https://codethislab.com/html5-game-connect-4/

 - What MUST be include:
     - Changes between player one and player two after each go

     - Cannot place chips anywhere on the board, they must stack ontop of each other

     - Placing 4 of the same colour chips in a row, colum or diagnally gives a win

     - detect which player won and display message

-What should be included
+- What should be included
     - Player turn indicator

     - Reset button

+    - back button

-Non-essential elements that could be added
+- Non-essential elements that could be added
     - start menu

     - AI player option

     - timer

 The classic game of connect 4 is 7 counters wide and 6 counters high so I followed this design.

-I looked at several tutorials to build the basis for the app, some has an array of all the winning moves however this didn;t require much logic and was time consuming so I didn't want to go down this Route.
-I chose the following as it was slightly easier to read in comparison on other examples and because it ustalised for loops and functions for each winning move this would be not only easier to maintain but also more of a challenge to learn.
+I looked at several tutorials to build the basis for the app, some had an array of all the winning moves which didn't require much logic, however, it would mean that if I wanted to change the amount of spaces on the canvas in the future (for example, having a larger 3 v 3 mode) then it would be very time consuming and tedious rather than just changing a few numbers in the winning move functions.

+I chose to follow this tutorial below as it was seemed easier to comprehend in comparison to other examples, there was also plenty of room for improvement as this is quite a basic game compared to the earlier example.

-- This is the link to the tutorial I follows https://www.youtube.com/watch?v=Z_IaJQojun8&t=1s&ab_channel=ConorBailey
+- This is the link to the tutorial I followed https://www.youtube.com/watch?v=Z_IaJQojun8&t=1s&ab_channel=ConorBailey

 ## Wire Frames